Central Park

 African Antelopes

-Frederick G. R. Roth was born in Brooklyn and studied art privately both in Vienna and at the Academy of Fine Arts in Berlin.
-By the time he completed his studies in 1894, he had already embarked on an active professional career as a sculptor, though it was his Roman Chariot group at the Pan-American Exposition of 1901, in Buffalo, New York that first garnered him significant attention and placed him at “the forefront of America’s young sculptors.”
+Frederick G. R. Roth (1872-1944) was born in Brooklyn and studied art privately in Vienna and at the Academy of Fine Arts in Berlin.
+His Roman Chariot group at the Pan-American Exposition of 1901, in Buffalo, New York first garnered him significant attention and placed him at “the forefront of America’s young sculptors.”

-In the 1980s the Central Park Zoo was redesigned, and most of the larger animals (except for the polar bears) were consigned to other zoos.
-Contemporary buildings were designed to integrate with the few brick and limestone structures that were salvaged.
+In the 1980s the zoo was redesigned again and most of the larger animals were relocated.
+Contemporary buildings were designed to integrate with the few salvaged brick and limestone structures.
 When the zoo reopened in August 1988, the reliefs, which depict a variety of antelopes including gnu, hartbeest, beisa oryx, eland, and gazelle, were incorporated into the new structures, and, though no longer coinciding with animal species housed inside, help to enliven the architecture and provide a historical context for the current zoo.

 Check out your park's Vital Signs